Modi pitches India's frugal space prowess at rocket launch

 The Polar Satellite Launch Vehicle's mission bolstered India's goal of capturing a large slice of the global satellite launch industry, estimated to be worth around $55 billion over the next decade.

-Deviprasad Karnik, spokesman for the Indian Space Research Organization, said all five satellites had been placed in orbit.
+Deviprasad Karnik, spokesman for the Indian Space Research Organisation, said all five satellites had been placed in orbit.

 So far, India has launched 40 satellites for 19 countries, many of them advanced nations.
 Although that is a source of pride for Modi, the nationalist leader underscored that India still needed to improve its space capability.